 Typically, babies babble and toddlers chatter.
 But a child with autism spectrum disorder may lack these — and other — communication skills.

-Rachel Loftin, PhD, a clinical psychologist who specializes in autism spectrum disorder at Rush's Autism Assessment, Research, Treatment and Services (AARTS) Center describes some of the common communication and socialization problems that might signal autism:
+Allie Wainer, PhD, a clinical psychologist who specializes in autism spectrum disorder at Rush's Autism Assessment, Research, Treatment and Services (AARTS) Center, notes that signs of autism can be observed in the first years of life for many children.

-You can have language and communication delays and not have autism.
+Wainer notes that a child can have language and communication delays and not have autism.
 But kids who have communication delays without autism develop other strategies to try to communicate their needs, such as eye contact or gestures.

 Children with autism are less likely to gesture or point toward something interesting to show it to another person.